-The minute you see the curious leg-rowers of Inle Lake who row their dugout canoes standing with a single leg wrapped around a single oar and hear the squeaking splash of those carved canoes drifting across the water, you will realize you are in the heartlands of rustic Myanmar.
+The minute you see the curious leg-rowers of Inle Lake who row their dugout canoes standing with a single leg wrapped around a single oar and hear the squeaking splash of those carved canoes drifting across the water.
+You will realize you are in the heartlands of rustic Myanmar beautiful places.

 A tranquil spot where time seems to stop, this massive body of water is filled with stilt villages made of wood where residents are known for their on-surface agricultural process, and visitors will be able to spot lines of green gardens growing straight from the lake.

 Prime religious spots such as the Hpaung Daw U Pagoda which celebrates the great festival in summer also dot the banks.
 But the real attraction has to be the food, which is full of fresh herbs, Chinese spices, and lake water fish.